whereof-thereof/NotReally/_posts/2017-06-18-quantifiedSelf.md

 ## Data capture

 The system relies on human (self-)observation and recording.
-The [Workflow app](https://itunes.apple.com/us/app/workflow-powerful-automation-made-simple/id915249334) is used to provide an easily-selectable list of common consumption activities (with free-type options) for user selection and recording along with automated date/time and postcode location variables.
+The [Workflow app](https://itunes.apple.com/us/app/workflow-powerful-automation-made-simple/id915249334) is used to provide an easily-selectable list of common consumption activities (with free-type options) along with automated date/time and postcode location variables.
 I've made a [duplicate Workflow script](https://workflow.is/workflows/3f6cb0a1052d4bdd88e9bb151f82f4c4) with the list details redacted to show the process involved.

 New records are appended to a CSV file stored in iCloud Drive.
 This platform was selected due to the iPhone's ability to store the file locally, modify it offline and upload to the iCloud later on.
-This ensures that data can still be captured in the absence of an active data connection.
+This ensures that data can still be captured in the absence of an active internet connection.

 ## Analysis